WeatherLab/fsodoc/source/database/entities.rst

 Working With Entities
 #####################

-CodeIgniter supports Entity classes as a first-class citizen in it's database layer, while keeping them completely optional to use.
+FSO supports Entity classes as a first-class citizen in it's database layer, while keeping them completely optional to use.
 They are commonly used as part of the Repository pattern, but can be used directly with the :doc:`Model </database/model>` if that fits your needs better.